For those coming to Chicago Bears Football Games, please visit www.ChicagoBears.com for Team-specific game day information and prohibited items.

 Located at Gate 1 during an event.
 Please call the stadium at 312.235.7233 after an event has taken place.

 - Cans, bottles or other beverage containers

-- Cameras with lenses longer than 3 inches for all events except Chicago Bears games - lenses no longer than 6 inches
+- Cameras with lenses no longer than 3 inches for all events except Chicago Bears games - lenses no longer than 6 inches

 - Drones / Unmanned Aircraft Systems